iShilajit/FlameCloud-Assignment/README.md

 ### Heroku [Backend for Api Call]

-# the application is fully responsive.
+# The application is fully responsive.